MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 Possible Values:
 - `""`: Default.
 If both the -IncludedFeatures and -ExcludedFeatures parameters are empty string, the allow or deny list setting will apply to all features.
-- A comma-separated list of features (e.g. `"Whiteboard,Download,WAC"`): The allow or deny list setting will apply to only the features in the list (see the list below for all available features) and all other features will not have the setting applied.
+- A comma-separated list of features (e.g. `"Whiteboard,Download,WAC"`): The allow or deny list setting will apply to only the features in the list (see the list below for all available features) and all other features will be excluded from the setting.

 Features:
 - "Whiteboard"